lkirkwood/ansible-sshman/README.md

 Generates a playbook and runs it with `ansible-playbook` or writes it to a file.
 The playbook creates accounts for each user on the hosts they have access to and adds their listed public key to their authorised list.

 This tool will never delete users or their data.
-Blocked users will simply be unable to login.
+Accounts will be created for users that aren't `blocked`.

 ### Roles

 Users can have one of four possible roles:
-+ `blocked` : Cannot access the hosts.
++ `blocked` : Cannot login using [publickey authentication](https://www.ssh.com/academy/ssh/public-key-authentication).
 + `user` : Normal user that cannot use sudo.
 + `sudoer` : Normal user that can use sudo.
 + `superuser` : User with UID 0 — equivalent to root.